Merovius/merovius.github.io/content/posts/2024-01-05_constraining_complexity.markdown

 <script defer crossorigin="anonymous" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.2/MathJax.js?config=TeX-MML-AM_CHTML"></script>

+*[2024-01-13: I added [a section](#option-4-delay-constraint-checking-until-instantiation) with an option I forgot to put into my talk and thus elided from the initial post as well.]*

 I gave a talk at [GopherConAU 2023][GopherConAU] about a particular problem we encountered when designing generics for Go and what we might do about it.

 This blog post is meant as a supplement to that talk.